AmanSuryavanshi-1/AV-News-Stream/README.md

 - **Advanced Search Functionality:** Users can quickly find relevant articles using a robust search feature that scours thousands of sources.
 - **Custom Hooks and Optimizations:** The app includes custom hooks for fallback images and data fetching, ensuring a smooth user experience.
 - **Performance Optimization:** Features lazy loading and shimmer UI to enhance loading speed and visual feedback.
+- **Lazy Loading:** Implemented lazy loading to optimize the loading of the About page and images, ensuring they load efficiently and only when needed.
 - **Error Handling:** A dedicated error component improves the user experience by gracefully handling errors.
 - **Email.js Integration:** Confirms sent messages via the contact form, enhancing communication reliability.
 - **Accessibility Features:** The voice assistant feature ensures news is accessible to all users, including those with visual impairments.
+- **Seamless Text-to-Speech Integration:** Utilizes text-to-speech technology to provide a hands-free and effortless browsing experience, allowing users to multitask while the app reads articles aloud.
+- **Real-Time Updates:** Ensures users have access to the latest news articles and videos, presented in real time.
+- **Enhanced User Interaction:** Combines conversational voice control with real-time updates, revolutionizing the way users interact with news.

 ## Tech Stack and Skills Used